leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 <img src="/assets/images/liar.jpg">

 While that setup will indeed output an specification, you may probably want to add some special artifacts whose only purpose is to add more details to your specification and have no behavioural impact whatsoever.
-For example you will explicitly need to add the `@ApiProperty` annotation on top of each one of your Dto attributes that you want to include in the documentation:
+For example you will explicitly need to add the `@ApiProperty` decorator on top of each one of your DTO attributes that you want to include in the documentation:

 ```typescript
 class CreateBlogDto {